 Writer and Nobel laureate Gabriel García Márquez said it best: “Life is not what you lived, but what you remember and how you remember, so as to tell it.” * And to this, I would add, “It is also what you learned and how you were transformed by it.”
 Every story in the book left me with a lesson to ponder and grow from it.
 Highly enjoyable read.
 Thanks a lot, Bernie!

-Don’t miss the opportunity to hear Bernie Swain tell these stories live at the Business Library on October 20, 2016 (free and open to the public).
+Don’t miss the opportunity to hear Bernie Swain tell these stories live at the Business Library as part of our 2017 CEO Series (free and open to the public).